Affordable Will Preparation in Sacramento, CA

 Individuals may choose to work with an estate planning attorney.
 The cost for attorney-drafted wills can range from $800 to $1,500, depending on the complexity of the estate and the experience of the lawyer.

-Our Legal Document Assistants can also help you create a valid will without expensive attorney fees.
+Our estate planning professionals can also help you create a valid will without expensive attorney fees.
 We can provide peace of mind by ensuring the will complies with California law and effectively addresses the individual’s unique needs.
-Our affordable estate planning services to prepare a will range from $400 to $600 per person.
+Our flexible rates to prepare a will range from $400 to $600 per person.